-2019 United Way of Central Missouri Community Support Grants
+United Way of Central Missouri Announces Immediate Grant Opportunity with Community Support Grants

-United Way of Central Missouri is proud to announce the immediate opportunity for up to $197,334 in Community Support Grant funding.
-Community Support Grants are investments United Way of Central Missouri makes to address immediate, critical unmet needs or support emerging needs in the seven counties we serve.
+The United Way of Central Missouri Board of Directors approved up to $225,000 in Community Support Grant funding.
+Community Support Grants are investments United Way of Central Missouri makes to address immediate, critical unmet needs or support emerging needs in the nine counties we serve.
 Grant opportunities are open to any health and human service 501(c)(3)--not just United Way partner agencies.
-To be eligible, agencies must meet the grant critieria, serve all or a portion of the United Way of Central Missouri service area (Cole, Moniteau, Osage, Miller, Camden, Morgan, and southern Callaway counties) and have been in operation for two or more years.
-These one-time grants provide health and human service agencies the opportunity to start a new program, enhance an area of service or purchase needed equipment and supplies.
+To be eligible, agencies must meet the grant critieria, serve all or a portion of the United Way of Central Missouri service area (Camden, Cole, Maries, Miller, Moniteau, Morgan, Osage, Phelps and southern Callaway counties) and have been in operation for two or more years.
+These one-time grants provide health and human service agencies the opportunity to meet COVID-19 related needs, start a new program, enhance an area of service or purchase needed equipment and supplies.
 Community Support Grants allow United Way to connect with community partners and strengthen efforts to fight for the health, education, financial stability and basic needs of every person in our community.
-Grant funding must be utilized to address a need in the area of behavioral health, education, food insecurity, financial stability, health, shelter or transportation.
-United Way of Central Missouri understands that behavioral health is a critical issue and therefore grants addressing behavioral health will receive priority consideration.

 For questions regarding the online grant application, contact Theresa Verslues at email@example.com or 573-636-4100, or for eligibility questions or questions regarding the grant application process, please contact Ann Bax at firstname.lastname@example.org or 573-636-4100.